conlin-matt/SurfRCaT/README.md

 ## What is it?

 The surf-camera remote calibration tool (SurfRCaT) allows for the calibration of any U.S. coastal camera that views structures identifiable in lidar data.
 It does this by facilitating the co-location of points in an image from the camera and co-spatial airborn lidar observations (see image above).
+A calibrated camera can be used to make image measurements in real-world coordinates.

 ## How do I use it?